 You can also reach Kea from the port of Piraeus, but there are few direct ferry routes.
 Due to the island’s close distance to mainland Greece, many travelers visit by private yacht as well.
 Find all the information you might need about ferries to Kea.

 What to do in Kea

-In Kea you can have the ultimate laid-back trip!
+In Kea, you can have the ultimate laid-back trip!
 There are beautiful beaches with crystal-clear waters, remote coves with tall trees, amazing Prehistoric monuments and many traditional restaurants and coffee shops.
-You can go hiking through old oak forests and catch various cultural events, such as film and music festivals, particularly during the summer months.
+You can go hiking through old oak forests and catch various cultural events, such as film and music festivals, particularly in the summer.

 Beaches in Kea

 There are many beaches with crystal-clear waters in Kea.
-Most beaches are easily accessible and have visitor amenities, but there are also some remote ones if you’re in the mood for adventure!
-Here are some of the best beaches in Kea according to ferryhoppers:
+Most beaches are easily accessible and have visitor amenities, but there are also some remote ones if you’re in the mood for an adventure!
+Here are some of the best beaches in Kea:

-- Pisses: The beach is by the village of Pisses and it has sand, tamarisk trees and crystal-clear waters.
-There are visitor amenities such as umbrellas, sun loungers and restaurants, and it’s a perfect spot to watch the sunset!
+- Pisses: the beach is by the village of Pisses and it has sand, tamarisk trees and crystal-clear waters.
+There are numerous visitor amenities, such as umbrellas, sun loungers and restaurants, and it’s a perfect spot to watch the sunset!

 - Spathi: Spathi is a quiet sandy beach with turquoise waters.
 You can reach the beach via a dirt road.

-- Koundouros: It’s one of the busiest beaches in Kea.
-It is sandy with shallow emerald waters and there are umbrellas, sun loungers, waters sports facilities and a bar-restaurant.
+- Koundouros: it’s one of the busiest beaches in Kea.
+It is sandy with shallow emerald waters and there are umbrellas, sun loungers, water sports facilities and a bar restaurant.

 - Kambi: Kambi is a peaceful cove with majestic emerald waters and some trees.
 It’s located right next to a cute village and there is a taverna in the area.